FaizUllahAfridi/Repository02/README.md

 # Repository02
-this is my second reprositer
+this is my second reprositer from faiz